Top 5 This Week

-South Australia‘s cost of living represents Australia’s clearest example of capital city affordability — Adelaide consistently ranks as the most affordable of Australia’s major capital cities, with median dwelling prices approximately 40–50% below Sydney and 30–40% below Melbourne, a strong public school system that reduces private education costs for families choosing government schools, and a food and dining culture built on exceptional regional produce that delivers dining value superior to more expensive cities.
-The honest qualification is that South Australia’s economy has historically lagged the national average in private sector employment growth — the state’s public sector (government, health, education) and its defence industry have been the dominant employment anchors, with less of the private sector tech and finance employment that drives wages in Sydney and Melbourne.
-For households with transferable income (remote workers, retirees, Defence employees, healthcare and university professionals), South Australia’s combination of affordability, lifestyle quality, and cultural depth is among the most compelling in Australia.
+South Australia‘s cost of living is the country’s clearest case of capital-city value — Adelaide consistently ranks as the most affordable of Australia’s major capitals, with median dwelling prices running well below Sydney and Melbourne, a strong public school system that trims private education costs for families who choose government schools, and a food culture built on outstanding regional produce that delivers dining value the bigger cities struggle to match.
+The honest qualification is that South Australia’s economy has historically lagged the national average in private-sector employment growth — government, health, education and the Osborne shipbuilding industry have been the dominant job anchors, with less of the private tech and finance work that lifts wages in Sydney and Melbourne.
+For households carrying transferable income — remote workers, retirees, shipyard and engineering staff, healthcare and university professionals — the mix of affordability, lifestyle and cultural depth is among the most compelling in the country.

 South Australia Cost at a Glance 2026

-- Electricity costs: South Australia has historically had among the highest electricity costs in Australia, though renewable energy integration has moderated the peaks
+• Electricity costs: South Australia has historically carried some of the highest electricity prices in the country, though heavy renewable build-out has moderated the peaks

 Adelaide: Value That Surprises